tacascer-org/gradle-monorepo/README.md

 Gradle Monorepo

-## Development Set-up
+## Contribution Guidelines

-Run `./gradlew buildAll` to build the project.
+Run `./gradlew tasks` to see which tasks are available.